lappsgrid-incubator/ansible-playbooks/galaxy/README.md

 # Ansible Playbook: Galaxy

-Installs and configures a LAPPS Grid [Galaxy](https://galaxyproject.org) instance.
+Installs and configures a LAPPS Grid [Galaxy](https://galaxyproject.org) instance with Apache2 serving as the front-end proxy.
 This is not to be confused with [Ansible Galaxy](https://ansible.galaxy.com), which is the name of the program Ansible uses for dependency management.

 ## TL;DR